lunarphp/lunar/docs/src/installation.md

 php artisan lunar:install
 ```

-This will take you through a set of questions to configure your GetCandy install.
+This will take you through a set of questions to configure your Lunar install.
 The process includes...

 - Creating a default admin user (if required)
 - Seeding initial data